cetusfinance/cetusfinance.github.io/_posts/tim/2016-11-17-Digging-in.md

 ---
-title: Digging in
+title: The details of setting up a CI .Net Project with CodeCoverage
-excerpt: "Getting into the dirty details of the setup"
+excerpt: " Digging in"
 category: "tim"
 header:
   overlay_image: diggingIn.jpg